cabinpressure/picklesharethree/README.md

+Work In Process, this will be a python 3 only version of PickleShare with Blosc compression built in...
+We'll see how far I get on it 🤷‍♂️

 PickleShare - a small 'shelve' like datastore with concurrency support

 Like shelve, a PickleShareDB object acts like a normal dictionary.
 Unlike shelve,